nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 Both ``point_neuron`` and ``point_process`` mean that the node is a neuron model (explicitly simulated) whereas ``virtual`` means that the node only provide inputs to the simulated system. ``virtual`` nodes are modeled as ``spike_generator``\s (see :doc:`../models/spike_generator`\).
-NEST requires that only one ``model_type`` is present per node types CSV file.
+NEST requires that only one ``model_type`` is present per node type CSV file.

-The required headers for node types CSV files that describe neuron models are:
+The required headers for node type CSV files that describe neuron models are:

 * ``node_type_id``
 * ``model_type``